monsterlady/Cube3D/README.md

 :bulb: Drag the slider bar on the top could scale the cube

-I hope those could be useful!.
+I hope those could be useful !.

 Ruikang Xu